dblock/code.dblock.org/_posts/2011/2011-03-31-a-rake-task-for-backing-up-a-mongodb-database.markdown

 #### Backup a MongoDB Database

-We’re familiar with MongoDB _mongodump_ and _mongorestore_.
+We're familiar with MongoDB _mongodump_ and _mongorestore_.
 The strategy is to create a local backup, compress it and ship it to Amazon S3 into a _daily_ folder that rotates backups.
-This way we’re going to have a backup every day – the _Monday_ backup, the _Tuesday_ backup, etc. We’ll then copy the latest backup on Amazon itself into a monthly folder to keep forever.
+This way we're going to have a backup every day – the _Monday_ backup, the _Tuesday_ backup, etc. We'll then copy the latest backup on Amazon itself into a monthly folder to keep forever.
 This helps us avoid worrying about an ever-growing storage problem as it seems silly to keep years of daily backups.

 The complete **db_backup.rake** code below.
-It’s an iteration over some code that [@sarcilav](https://web.archive.org/web/20120629110557/https://blog.sarcilav.com//) wrote, so I can’t take all the credit.
+It's an iteration over some code that [@sarcilav](https://web.archive.org/web/20120629110557/https://blog.sarcilav.com//) wrote, so I can't take all the credit.
 The bonus feature is to be able to backup any current environment to S3 as well as another environment (eg. backup _production_ from the _staging_ server) remotely.

 {% highlight ruby %}
 namespace :db do